Current List Of Pharmaceutical Drug Injury Claims

 This medication, marketed under the brand name Diovan, is often prescribed for treating congestive heart failure as well as high blood pressure.
 Valsartan has also been found to contain N-Nitrosodimethylamine, or NDMA, which is known to cause certain types of cancer as well as damage to the liver.

 If the drug was used after January 2015 and the user was diagnosed with one of these types of cancer, we would like to investigate.

 Drugs with deadly or dangerous side effects often make it to the market because their potential dangers were not anticipated during clinical trials.
-These drugs are classified as defective drugs and have been identified by the FDA as having dangerous side effects that may outweigh whatever benefits they may have.
-Such an FDA classification often leads to drug recalls, personal injuries and lawsuits against drug companies.
+These drugs are classified as defective and have been identified by the FDA as having dangerous side effects that may outweigh whatever benefits they provide.
+Such an FDA classification often leads to drug recalls, personal injuries, and lawsuits against drug companies.